-The Law allows an eligible person to apply to the Court within the eligibility period for an order declaring the dissolution of a company void.
+The Companies Law and the Disclosure Law allow an eligible person to apply to the Court within the eligibility period for an order declaring the dissolution of a company void.
 The process is colloquially known as a reinstatement because the dissolved company's name will be reinstated on the register of companies if the Court makes the order.

 An applicant will typically want to reinstate a dissolved company because:

-- the company was struck off for a breach of the Law and the breach has been remedied;
+- the company was struck off for a breach of the Companies Law or the Disclosure Law and the breach has been remedied;

 - it has been discovered that the company owns assets of which it was unaware at the time of its dissolution so they have not distributed to its shareholders or creditors; or